ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 Alongside the new cohort, we also evaluated the second cohort to improve the program and better understand its impact.
 We conducted anonymous surveys and 1:1 interviews with Champions and mentors and used their feedback to improve the program.

-The analysis of the survey and interview information shows high satisfaction among participants, both mentors and champions.
-All participants agreed that the program prepared Champions to develop their own R package, improve the quality of their packages, and participate in the software peer review.
-They also  expressed a desire to remain connected with rOpenSci, including participating in the champions program again in the future.
+The analysis of the survey and interview information shows high satisfaction among participants, both mentors and Champions.
+All participants agreed that the program prepared Champions to develop their own R packages, improve the quality of their packages, and participate in the software peer review.
+They also  expressed a desire to remain connected with rOpenSci, including participating in the Champions Program again in the future as mentors.

 All champions interviewed reported positive professional outcomes after participating in the program, ranging from employment opportunities, internships, grants, and conference scholarships to presentations at international and local events, generating interest in their project and the program.